The magazine publishing my pictures requires images to be at least 300 ppi. How do I change the resolution to 300 ppi?

 Billboard = 10 to 20 PPI

-I hope this bit of information about ppi, image size, viewing distance and printer capabilities has been of use to you.
+I hope this information about PPI, image size, viewing distance, and printer capabilities has been helpful to you.
+Nothing is EVER simple.